egeulgen/PANACEA/README.md

 ```

 > IMPORTANT NOTE: CRAN archived NetPreProc (one of the dependencies) on
 > 2022-06-06.
+Therefore, while we look for a workaround for this issue,
-Therefore, this package has to be installed from source,
+> NetPreProc has to be installed from source, which can be found on the
-> which can be found on the CRAN archive here:
+> CRAN archive here:
 > <https://cran.r-project.org/src/contrib/Archive/NetPreProc/>

 ## Usage